 - Da Cucumber Ting (muddled cucumber shaken with vodka or gin, topped with pink Ting and served martini-style with Tajin spice)

-**48 hour turn around time required for new bookings, unless special approval granted by captain**
+**48 hour turn around time required unless special approval granted by captain**

 BVI - All-inclusive rate includes: yacht, crew, provisions, full ships bar, cruising permits, fuel